 Analyzing European Topics

-Show proficiency in analyzing and interpreting specific European topics at an in-depth level using major theories and concepts from the core European Studies disciplines (history, political science, and the humanities).
+Show proficiency in analyzing and interpreting specific European topics using major theories and concepts from the core European Studies disciplines (history, political science, and the humanities).

 Develop the intellectual curiosity and habits of thought that will lead to life-long learning and continued engagement with European history, literature, culture, languages, and current affairs.

 Acquire advanced international and intercultural competency through coursework in international studies, habitual reading of European and global news, regular attendance at Kennedy Center lectures, and meaningful international study abroad, internship, and mentored learning experiences.

 Demonstrate the ability to read and communicate, both verbally and in writing, in a European language other than English.